 An estimated 87,000 women who were intentionally killed in 2017 globally, more than half (50,000- 58 per cent) were killed by intimate partners or family members, more than a third (30,000) of the women intentionally killed in 2017 were killed by their current or former intimate partner.”
 UN Women

-Over the last 30 years or so, most of the females who worked with us in India as domestic help had a very similar story of having physically abusive and alcoholic husbands.
+Over the last 30 years or so, most of the females who worked with us in India as domestic helps had a very similar story of enduring life-long emotional and physical abuse.
+Most of them never even considered leaving or reporting domestic violence.
+When I inquired about their choices (or the lack of them) in putting up with this situation, the responses that I received are –

 “I don’t have any money of my own”